dropbox/dbx_build_tools/go/src/github.com/bazelbuild/buildtools/WARNINGS.md

 --------------------------------------------------------------------------------

-## <a name="unnamed-macro"></a>By convention the macro should have a keyword argument called "name".
+## <a name="unnamed-macro"></a>The macro should have a keyword argument called "name".

   * Category name: `unnamed-macro`
   * Automatic fix: no

-By convention all macro functions should have a keyword argument called "name".
+By convention all macro functions should have a keyword argument called `name` (even if they don't use it).
+This is important for tooling and automation.

 A macro is a function that calls a rule (either directly or indirectly by calling other macros).

+If this function is a helper function that's not supposed to be used outside of its file, please make it private (rename it so that the name starts with `_`), this will prevent loading the function from BUILD files and suppress the warning.

 --------------------------------------------------------------------------------